 The easiest way to embed a map on your website is to use Google map plugins for WordPress, and any of the following six plugins will do the job without requiring too much effort from your end:

-But to be able to add a map to your website, first and foremost, you need an API key.
+To be able to add a map to your website, first and foremost, you need an API key.
 Before we delve deep into the plugin talk, let’s see what an API key even is and where you can obtain one for your website.

-What Is an API Key and How do You Get One?
+What Is an API Key and How Do You Get One?